Inheritance Law

 - Third parties or institutions (foundation, association, etc.).

-3. Property Subject to Inheritance
+3. Assets Subject to the Will

-Which property goes to whom is detailed:
+Which asset goes to whom is specified in detail:

 - Real estate with title information,